Effective and successful personal trainers do more than merely structure challenging workouts for their clients.

 Another common flash point in client-trainer relationships often relates to money.
 “Chasing people for payment is never a pleasant experience, especially as it’s hard to press clients for payment without knowing their situation.”

 That’s why Jason makes sure new clients can afford the sessions before signing up.
-But, financial issue are unpredictable and are likely to arise.
+But, financial issues are unpredictable and are likely to arise.

 “When they do, it’s best to tackle them head on – don’t beat around the bush.
 Try to find a solution that works for both parties.
 Don’t be inflexible, but don’t let clients abuse your willingness to accommodate a different payment solution.”